Link copied to clipboard!

 While Newsweek has long maintained an image as a reputable news source with a moderately liberal bias, how true is this reputation?
 How biased is Newsweek under closer examination?

 Newsweek scored an A.I.
-Bias score of positive 6%, categorizing it as Center-Right.
-In contrast, the Analyst Bias Score of Newsweek is negative 9%, placing it firmly as a Center-Left news source.
-While the Biasly A.I. and Analyst scores differ somewhat, they both agree that Newsweek is a fairly Moderate source with a bit of a liberal slant overall.
+Bias score of Center-Right.
+In contrast, the Analyst Bias Score of Newsweek is Center-Left news source.
+While the Biasly A.I. and Analyst scores differ somewhat, they both agree that Newsweek is a fairly Center source.
 However, this analysis only takes into account Newsweek’s online publications and its magazine articles might impact this rating a bit.

 Other third-party bias research agencies such as Media Bias/Fact Check give Newsweek a similarly moderate analysis.
 Media Bias/Fact Check concluded that Newsweek has a right-center bias which was left-center previously, meaning they also view Newsweek as a fairly moderate source in terms of political bias but believe it leans a bit more conservative than liberal.